 10. Monitoring and review

-This policy will be monitored and reviewed on an annual basis by the DPO and the Headteacher.
+This policy will be monitored and reviewed every two years by the DPO and the Headteacher.

 The DPO will be responsible for monitoring any changes to legislation that may affect this policy, and make the appropriate changes accordingly.